Cassiep1986/Tech-Blog/Readme.md

 ## License

 This application is covered under a MIT license.
-To learn more about this license, please visit this [site](https://choosealicense.com/licenses/mit/).
+To learn more about this license, please visit the following site:[https://choosealicense.com/licenses/mit/](https://choosealicense.com/licenses/mit/).

 ## Contributing
 To contribute to this repo, please contact me on GITHUB or by email (Link below).